- Rebecca Tomasis

 For example, during the winter holidays, you might add subtle snowflakes or other seasonal elements to your banner.
 Keep these thematic touches subtle and professional.

-16. Offer a behind-the-scenes view for authenticity and transparency
+16. Offer a behind-the-scenes view

 Include imagery of your process, workspace or creative efforts to give your audience a glimpse behind the curtain.
 A content creator might feature a candid shot of video editing in progress, while a baker might show pastry prep.
 Transparency builds trust and intrigue.

-17. Use bold typography to make your message unforgettable
+17. Use bold typography for impact

 A simple banner with bold, oversized fonts can make a powerful visual impact.
 Choose a message that represents your brand, mission or expertise and ensure the typography is clean and easy to read.